barelyhuman/reaper.im-old/posts/20210304-Themer-and-how-you-can-handle-dark-mode-a-lot-more.md

 ---
-title: Themer and how you can handle dark mode a lot more
+title: Themer and how you can handle dark mode a lot more gracefully
 published: true
 date: 2021-03-11
 ---